Skip to main content

 Figure 3.8.
 Example saddle vector field with eigenvectors and solutions.

 Case 3.
 Suppose one eigenvalue is positive and one is negative.
-For example the matrix \(\left[ \begin{smallmatrix} 1 & 1 \\ 0 & -2 \end{smallmatrix} \right]\text{.}\) The eigenvalues are 1 and \(-2\) and corresponding eigenvectors are \(\left[ \begin{smallmatrix} 1 \\ 0 \end{smallmatrix} \right]\) and \(\left[ \begin{smallmatrix} 1 \\ -3 \end{smallmatrix} \right]\text{.}\) We reverse the arrows on one line (corresponding to the negative eigenvalue) and we obtain the picture in Figure 3.8.
+For example, consider \(P = \left[ \begin{smallmatrix} 1 & 1 \\ 0 & -2 \end{smallmatrix} \right]\text{.}\) The eigenvalues are 1 and \(-2\) and corresponding eigenvectors are \(\left[ \begin{smallmatrix} 1 \\ 0 \end{smallmatrix} \right]\) and \(\left[ \begin{smallmatrix} 1 \\ -3 \end{smallmatrix} \right]\text{.}\) We reverse the arrows on the line corresponding to the negative eigenvalue and we obtain the picture in Figure 3.8.
 We call this picture a saddle point.

-For the next three cases we will assume the eigenvalues are complex.
+For the next three cases, we will assume the eigenvalues are complex.
 In this case the eigenvectors are also complex and we cannot just plot them in the plane.

 Case 4.
 Suppose the eigenvalues are purely imaginary, that is, \(\pm ib\text{.}\) For example, let \(P = \left[ \begin{smallmatrix} 0 & 1 \\ -4 & 0 \end{smallmatrix} \right]\text{.}\) The eigenvalues are \(\pm 2i\) and corresponding eigenvectors are \(\left[ \begin{smallmatrix} 1 \\ 2i \end{smallmatrix} \right]\) and \(\left[ \begin{smallmatrix} 1 \\ -2i \end{smallmatrix} \right]\text{.}\) Consider the eigenvalue \(2i\) and its eigenvector \(\left[ \begin{smallmatrix} 1 \\ 2i \end{smallmatrix} \right]\text{.}\) The real and imaginary parts of \(\vec{v} e^{2it}\) are